tomcohen13/MultiAgentResearchApp/README.md

 ## Monitoring and Scaling
+- Using AWS CloudWatch to monitor logs

-- Use AWS CloudWatch to monitor metrics like CPU utilization and memory usage.
+- Use Beanstalk monitoring to keep track of CPU utilization
 - Adjust auto-scaling settings in the Elastic Beanstalk console as needed.